Saya Ito: BoM Light Flyweight champion

 Ito was scheduled to fight the #5 ranked NJKF light flyweight RINA for the inaugural Battle of Muay Thai Light Flyweight title at BOM WAVE 06 – Get Over The COVID-19 on 7 November 2021.
 She won by unanimous decision.

-Ito was booked to face Namwan Sor.Khongkraphan for the vacant IPCC World Atomweight title at MuayLok 2022 on May 15, 2022.
+Ito was booked to face Namwan Sor.Khongkraphan for the vacant IPCC World Atomweight title at MuayLok 2022 on 15 May 2022.
 She won the fight by unanimous decision, with scores of 49–48, 49–48 and 49–47.

-Ito faced Petchchumpae Highlandgym at the July 31, 2022, Muay Thai Super Champ event.
+Ito faced Petchchumpae Highlandgym at the 31 July 2022, Muay Thai Super Champ event.
 It was Ito's first fight in Thailand since her draw against Kenkaew Korgonkiew in 2016.
 The fight was contested at 48 kg.
 She won the fight by decision.

-Ito took part in a -50 kg tournament, organized by Muaythai Super Champ, the semifinals of which were held on October 30, 2022.
+Ito took part in a -50 kg tournament, organized by Muaythai Super Champ, the semifinals of which were held on 30 October 2022.
 She was placed in the A-block tournament, the winner of which would face the winner of the B-block tournament in December.
 Ito won both the semifinal bout against Nancy Tnusu Yala and the final bout against Sabah Chergui in the same manner, by decision.
 Ito faced the B-block tournament winner Lisa Brierley in the overall tournament final.
 She lost the fight by unanimous decision.

-Ito faced Duangdawnoi Looksaikongdin in a 47.5 kg bout at Suk Wan Kingthong on February 19, 2023.
+Ito faced Duangdawnoi Looksaikongdin in a 47.5 kg bout at Suk Wan Kingthong on 19 February 2023.
 The pair was previously booked to face each other in April and June of 2016, although the fight was cancelled both times for undisclosed reasons.
 Ito lost the fight by unanimous decision, with two scorecards of 49–47 and one scorecard of 49–48.

+Ito faced Nonglek Jeabpanna for the vacant IMSA World -48kg title at the 20 March 2023, Rambaa Somdet Promotion event.
+She won the fight by unanimous decision.

+Ito faced Kim Townsend for the vacant WBC Muay Thai Diamond Light-flyweight World title at RISE Championship on 6 May 2023.
+She lost the fight by decision.